China F Visa - Noncommercial Visit Visa to China

 Step 1: Prepare all the documents mentioned above.

 Step 3: Collect your passport on the date marked on the pick-up form and pay the fee.
+In some countries, applicants need to pay the fee when submitting the requirements.

 In most cases, it takes 4 working days.
 Express service and rush service are also provided in most countries.
 Extra US$ 30 should be paid for the same-day collection; and additional US$20 for the second or third day collection.